shlomiassaf/ng-router-loader/README.md

 > Webpack 1 users can't use `async-import` as it's not supported in version 1.
 Webpack 2 users can use it as long as they are running on webpack > 2.1.0 beta28

+# V 2.1.0 BREAKING CHANGES:
+`ng-router-loader` now uses AST to parse the module.
+Using AST provides a more accurate detection of the `loadChildren` property.

 ## Webpack integration

 Add the `ng-router-loader` to your typescript loaders chain